A Way Abroad Logo

 Medellín also hosts lots of festivals from the famous flower festival in August to large music festivals and smaller artisanal workshops and markets.

-Lots of travelers and expats also take Spanish lessons here as there are tons of schools to learn from (some even offer long-term visas).
+Lots of travelers and expats also take Spanish lessons here as there are tons of schools to learn from (some even offer long-term visas, usually student visas).

-Other top activities are riding the metrocable, walking tours, paragliding, soccer/football games, visiting coffee farms, traveling to nearby towns and other cities, meetups and language exchange.
+Other top activities are riding the metrocable, walking tours, paragliding, soccer/football games, visiting coffee farms, traveling to nearby towns and other cities, meetups, and language exchanges.

 Flights are also usually quite affordable to get to different cities and save you a lot of time, since Colombia is very mountainous, traveling by road is usually a long and very curvy, bumpy ride, not for those with weak stomachs.